What’s the difference between Types Of Yeast?

 Here’s how they work:

-What yeast does
+What does yeast do?

 Yeast falls into the category of levains and is the most recognised one in bread making.
 A levain is a product that’s added to a bread recipe to make the dough rise.